 The Roku remote slow to respond problem commonly occurs in most devices due to several reasons.
 But there’s nothing to worry about, cause you can fix this problem within a few minutes.

-In this article, we’ve covered the five best ways to fix Roku remote slow to respond problem.
+In this article, we’ve covered the five best ways to fix Roku remote slow to respond problem or volume not working.
 So, read till the end, and you’ll get all your answers!

 5 Ways to Fix If Your Roku Remote is Slow To Respond